Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Discussion

 \section{Discussion}

-We have developed a machine learning model for simulating time-integrated CG MD that is orders of magnitude faster than traditional MD.
-The learned CG dynamics is at a lower spatio-temporal resolution, but can be stably simulated for a very long time, while important properties can be accurately extracted.
-Our simulator is only trained over short training MD trajectories, but can generalize well to simulate much longer trajectories for novel unseen systems.
-In two challenging and realistic applications, our model significantly outperforms supervised learning baseline methods, as well as directly using short-time MD for property estimation.
+We have developed a machine learning model for simulating coarse-grained MD using very large time-integration steps without integrating forces.
+The proposed model can recover key long-time statistics accurately while being several orders of magnitude faster than classical MD.
+The superior efficiency allows us to study large-scale systems that are computationally inaccessible to ML force fields and ML CG force fields.
+The learned simulator is trained over short MD trajectories but can generalize well to simulate longer trajectories for novel unseen systems, making it highly suited for high-throughput screening settings.
+In two challenging and realistic applications, our model significantly outperforms supervised learning baseline methods and directly uses short-time MD for property estimation.